Helen Mirren: 2000–2006: Film stardom and awards success

-2000–2009
+Mirren's other appearances include The Clearing (2004), Pride (2004), Raising Helen (2004), and Shadowboxer (2005).
+Mirren also provided the voice for the supercomputer "Deep Thought" in the film adaptation of Douglas Adams's The Hitchhiker's Guide to the Galaxy (2005).
 Mirren's first film of the 2000s was Joel Hershman's Greenfingers (2000), a comedy based on the true story about the prisoners of HMP Leyhill, a minimum-security prison, who won gardening awards.
 Mirren portrayed a devoted plantswoman in the film, who coaches a team of prison gardeners, led by Clive Owen, to victory at a prestigious flower show.
 The project received lukewarm reviews, which suggested that it added "nothing new to this already saturated genre" of British feel-good films.

-The same year, she began work on the mystery film The Pledge, Sean Penn's third directorial effort, in which she played a child psychologist.
+The same year she acted in The Pledge, Sean Penn's third directorial effort, in which she played a child psychologist.
 A critical success, the ensemble film tanked at the box office.
 Also that year, she filmed the American-Icelandic satirical drama No Such Thing opposite Sarah Polley.
 Directed by Hal Hartley, Mirren portrayed a soulless television producer in the film, who strives for sensationalistic stories.
 It was largely panned by critics.

-Her biggest critical and commercial success, released in 2001, became Robert Altman's all-star ensemble mystery film Gosford Park.
+Mirren's biggest critical and commercial success became Robert Altman's all-star ensemble mystery film Gosford Park (2001).
 A homage to writer Agatha Christie's whodunit style, the story follows a party of wealthy Britons and an American, and their servants, who gather for a shooting weekend at an English country house, resulting in an unexpected murder.
 It received multiple awards and nominations, including a second Academy Award nomination and first Screen Actors Guild Award win for Mirren's portrayal of the sternly devoted head servant Mrs. Wilson.
 Mirren's last film that year was Fred Schepisi's dramedy film Last Orders opposite Michael Caine and Bob Hoskins.
 In 2003, Mirren starred in Nigel Cole's comedy Calendar Girls, inspired by the true story of a group of Yorkshire women who produced a nude calendar to raise money for Leukaemia Research under the auspices of the Women's Institutes.
 Mirren initially was reluctant to join the project, dismissing it as another middling British picture, but rethought her decision upon learning of the casting of co-star Julie Walters.
 The film was generally well received by critics, and grossed $96 million worldwide.
 In addition, the picture earned Satellite, Golden Globe, and European Film Award nominations for Mirren.
 Her other film that year was the Showtime television film The Roman Spring of Mrs. Stone opposite Olivier Martinez, and Anne Bancroft, based on the 1950 novel of the same title by Tennessee Williams.